Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Real-world Experiments

 As in the synthetic experiments, we evaluate both scalarization and logical operators.
 For scalarization, we use 10 and 128 evenly spaced preference vectors for two- and three-objective settings, respectively.
 For logical operators, we test various combinations applied to the base rewards.

+\paragraph{Baselines.} For scalarization, we compare against two preference-conditioned GFlowNets, MOGFN~\citep{jain2023multiobjectivegflownets} and HN-GFN~\citep{zhu2023sample}.
+We additionally include OP-GFN~\citep{chen2024orderpreserving} for the hypervolume comparison.
+Since OP-GFN targets Pareto-optimal samples without conditioning on preference vectors, it is not directly comparable on per-preference reward metrics.
+For logical operators, we compare against the classifier guidance approach of \citet{garipov2023compositionalsculpting}.
+We report two variants of our method, Model $F$ and DB $F$, corresponding to the two routes for computing the reaching probabilities introduced in \cref{sec:reaching_prob}.

-\paragraph{Evaluation metrics.} Unlike the grid experiments, neither the target nor the induced distributions can be computed due to the large state space.
-For scalarization, we evaluate sample quality using the mean reward of top-10 samples and diversity ($1 - \text{Tanimoto similarity}$) among 128 generated samples~\citep{jain2023multiobjectivegflownets}.
-For logical composition, following \citet{garipov2023compositionalsculpting}, we categorize 5,000 samples into $2^3=8$ bins based on whether each reward is above or below a threshold and report the percentage in each bin.
+\paragraph{Evaluation metrics.} Unlike in the grid experiments, neither the target nor the induced distributions can be computed due to the large state space.
+For scalarization, we sample 128 candidates per preference vector, select the top-10 by scalarized reward, and compute their mean reward and diversity (1 - \text{Tanimoto similarity}).
+We additionally report the hypervolume of the generated molecules, a standard multi-objective optimization metric capturing both convergence and spread~\citep{jain2023multiobjectivegflownets}.
+For logical operators, following \citet{garipov2023compositionalsculpting}, we categorize 5,000 samples into $2^3=8$ bins based on whether each reward is above or below a threshold and report the percentage in each bin.

-We use the same baselines as in the synthetic experiments, excluding the simple ensemble baseline.
-For the temperature parameter, we set $\beta=32$ except for scalarization in fragment-based generation, where we use $\beta=64$.
-Further details are provided in Appendix~\ref{sec:real_exp_details}.
+For the temperature parameter, we set $\beta=32$ for scalarization and logical operators.
+Further details are provided in \cref{sec:real_exp_details}.